manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

     Student Milton
 ```
 This is because PersonPart is a `part` class, which enables polymorphic calls from linked parts.
 This means inside PersonPart
 `this` refers to MyStudent in terms of the Person interface.
-Thus, the call to `getTitle()` dispatches to MyStudent.
+Thus, the call to `getTitle()` dispatches dynamically to MyStudent.

 If PersonPart were _not_ annotated with `@part`, the result would have been:
 ```text
     Person Milton
 ```
-Because, without `@part` the call is forwarded, not delegated.
+Because without `@part` PersonPart does not know of its role as a link in MyStudent; `this` refers to PersonPart in terms
+of the Person interface.
+As a consequence, `getTitle()` dispatches statically to PersonPart.

 ## Default methods